core values award

 The purpose of the UCF Advancement and Partnerships Core Values Award is to recognize, appreciate and celebrate outstanding achievements of selected UCF Advancement and Partnerships employees.
 Any UCF Advancement and Partnerships employee who has experience with an employee’s exceptional job performance is encouraged to make nominations.

-All nominations must be received through the Employee Engagement & Recognition Committee Online Portal no later than 5:00pm, Thursday, May 25, 2023.
-To create a fair and unbiased process, the nominees will be reviewed by the Employee Engagement & Recognition Committee (EERC), comprised of 11 members from across UCF Advancement and Partnerships departments, to determine a winner for each award.
+All nominations must be received through the Employee Engagement Committee Online Portal no later than 5:00pm, Thursday, May 23, 2024.
+To create a fair process, the nominees will be reviewed by the Employee Engagement Committee (EEC), comprised of members from across UCF Advancement and Partnerships departments, to determine a winner for each award.

 There are many employees who work very hard every day and routinely meet or exceed expectations.
 This award is designed to recognize those employees who truly stand out among their peers within UCF Advancement and Partnerships.